structuremap/structuremap/documentation/object-lifecycle/supported-lifecycles.md

 ## Transient

-Older versions of StructureMap referred to _Transient_ as _PerRequest_, which might be a more accurate reflection of how this lifecycle behaves but causes some confusion with ASP.Net HTTP scoping.
-The easiest way to think of _Transient_ is that a single object instance will be created for each top level call to `Container.GetInstance()` (or any other object resolution method on the `IContainer` interface). _Transient_ objects resolved from a nested container, _Transient's_ are scoped to the lifecycle of the nested container itself.
+Older versions of StructureMap referred to _Transient_ as _PerRequest_, which might be a more accurate reflection of how this lifecycle behaves but causes some confusion with ASP.NET HTTP scoping.
+The easiest way to think of _Transient_ is that a single object instance will be created for each top level call to `Container.GetInstance()` (or any other object resolution method on the `IContainer` interface). _Transient_ objects resolved from a nested container, _Transients_ are scoped to the lifecycle of the nested container itself.
 See <[linkto:the-container/nested-containers]> for more information.

 **StructureMap's behavior for transient objects that implement `IDisposable` changed in 4.0 to introduce an "opt-in" tracking mode.** Please see <[linkto:the-container/disposing]> for the details.